How to Unlink Devices from Your Microsoft Account

 Before You Begin: Back Up Your Data

 Before you unlink Microsoft account devices, ensure your files are safe.
 If you are selling or donating your computer, back up your important documents to an external drive or cloud storage.
-Removing a device from your account does not automatically wipe your personal data from the hard drive.
+Just so you know, removing a device from your account won’t automatically wipe your personal data from its hard drive.

 Removing vs. Signing Out

-Signing out removes your account from the current Windows session.
-Removing a device from the Microsoft account security dashboard deletes the device’s record from Microsoft’s servers.
-Always sign out of your account in Windows Settings before removing the device from the online portal.
+Signing out of Windows removes your account from your current session.
+Meanwhile, removing a device from the Microsoft account security dashboard deletes that device’s record from Microsoft’s servers.
+Always remember to sign out of Windows Settings before you remove a device from the online portal.

 How to Unlink Microsoft Account Devices